sdiehl/write-you-a-haskell/001_basics.md

 lecture notes.

 * [Stanford CS240h](http://www.scs.stanford.edu/14sp-cs240h/)
+* [Real World Haskell](http://www.amazon.com/Real-World-Haskell-Bryan-OSullivan/dp/05965149800) by Bryan O'Sullivan, Don Stewart, and John Goerzen

 There are some books as well, your mileage may vary with these.
 Much of the material they cover is dated or sometimes typically only covers basic functional programming and not "programming in the large".

-* [Real World Haskell](http://www.amazon.com/Real-World-Haskell-Bryan-OSullivan/dp/05965149800) by Bryan O'Sullivan, Don Stewart, and John Goerzen
 * [Programming in Haskell](http://www.amazon.com/gp/product/0521692695) by Graham Hutton
 * [Thinking Functionally](http://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/thinking-functionally-haskell) by Richard Bird

+\pagebreak